Skip to main content

 From-v3.0

 The @loaders.gl/textures module contains loaders for compressed textures.
 More specifically it contains loaders and writers for compressed texture container formats, including KTX, DDS and PVR.
-It also supports supercompressed Basis textures.
+It also supports supercompressed Basis textures and decoded Radiance HDR images.

 Note that a texture is more complex than an image.
 A texture typically has many subimages.
 A texture can represent a single logical image but can also be a texture cube, a texture array etc representing many logical images.
 In addition, each "image" typically has many mipmap levels.